Dog Inherited Disease & Trait Test

 Testing: 1 Dog Sample

-Timeframe: 10 working days after we receive your samples at our office
+Timeframe: 10 working days after your samples arrive at the laboratory for testing.

 If you are interested in this test, kindly contact us directly with details of the breed and type of test you are looking for.